chrisdrapeau/Personal-Projects/CustomProductsForCommercialGym/README.md

 Each letter of the sign was 3d printed individually, and a lip was added on the base for easy alignment and gluing.
 Then I fed the LED light strip through each letter and double checked there was an even distribution of light through the diffuser before fixing both the light strip and diffuser layer.

 The other projects I worked on for Warrior Fitness were the 3d printed Keychains as well as the Logo.
-Another cool one I did was the Warrior Fitness duel text illusion which was fun to design.
+Another cool one I did was the Warrior Fitness duel text illusion which I had a lot of fun working on.